How Can Photos And Journals Impact Your Personal Injury Claim In Orleans Parish, LA?

 How Can I Organize My Photos And Journal Entries In The Best Way For My Orleans Parish Personal Injury Attorney To Review?

 Ensure your journal entries are dated and in chronological order to track the progression of your injuries, healing process, and limitations.
-Photos should also be dated and, if possible, include a note as to when and/or where they were taken.
-Chronologically organizing things makes it easier for your attorney to present your case effectively.
+Photos should also be dated and, if possible, include a note on where they were taken.
+Chronologically organizing things makes it easier for your attorney to review and present your case effectively.

 Pain Journals And Photo Evidence Playing A Significant Role

-I recently represented a woman who was badly injured in a pressure cooker explosion in New Orleans.
-My client suffered severe burns over much of her body.
+In a large personal injury case I handled that involved a pressure cooker explosion, my client suffered severe burns over much of her body.
 Although she didn’t keep a pain journal, she took photos of her burn wounds and documented the healing process over several months.
 Presenting these photos to the jury, which clearly showed the extent of her injuries and the lengthy healing process, was instrumental in securing a substantial verdict in her favor.

-It felt great to be able to help her secure the verdict she did, and I was incredibly happy for her.
-I was very pleased that she was able to achieve a significant amount of justice for what she went through.
-Even though this can’t undo her suffering, it was a small token of justice she deserved.
+It felt great to be able to help her secure the verdict, and I was incredibly happy for her and that she was able to achieve a significant amount of justice for what she went through because of her horrific burn injuries.
+Even though a verdict can’t undo her suffering, it’s a small token of justice she deserved.

 Still Have Questions?
 Ready To Get Started?